mtlynch/mtlynch.io/content/retrospectives/2021/04/index.md

 | Amazon Affiliate Earnings | $202.78       | $337.29     | <font color="green">+$134.51 (+66%)</font>     |
 | **Total Earnings**        | **$786.96**   | **$949.28** | **<font color="green">+$162.32 (+21%)</font>** |

 Is It Keto is funny because I haven't touched it in months.
-It had a big jump in January due to New Year's resolution dieters and was slowly fading, but then [someone purchased $5.3k worth of steel lockers](https://twitter.com/deliberatecoder/status/1369778897135493124) after visiting the site.
-I made $160 in Amazon affiliate earnings from that sale alone, giving Is It Keto its highest-ever month of revenue.
+The January bump from New Year's resolution dieters was slowly fading, but then [someone purchased $5.3k worth of steel lockers](https://twitter.com/deliberatecoder/status/1369778897135493124) after visiting the site.
+I made $160 in Amazon affiliate earnings from that sale alone, giving the site its all-time-highest month of revenue.

 ### [Hit the Front Page of Hacker News](https://hitthefrontpage.com/)